Jonathanfarrow/xgboost_node/README.md

 ## License
 MIT

+### Disclaimer
+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

 ## Acknowledgments
 - XGBoost team for the amazing gradient boosting library
 - N-API team for the native addon interface